Reformed Sustainable Farming Incentive (SFI) 2026

 - 2nd Anticipated September 2026

-Defra are currently considering implementing an agreement value cap to deliver funding more evenly to the industry, however it is currently unclear how this will work.
+Defra are implementing an agreement value cap of £100,000, per agreement, per year, which claims to deliver funding more evenly to the industry.

 June 2026 – First Application window

-Defra have published that the first window will be open to ‘Small Farms’ – we currently await the definition of a small farm.
+Defra have published that the first window will be open to ‘Small Farms’ – from 3 to 50 hectares in size.

 September 2026 – Second Application window

-Defra also published that a second window will rollout wider to all farmers, including those eligible in the first window that did not apply.
+Defra also published that a second window will roll out wider to all farmers, including those eligible in the first window who did not apply.

 Brown&Co have a significant team of industry experts to provide independent advice on how you can benefit the most from SFI whilst complementing existing farming practices, as well as advising those considering change.